DevMystical/SSH-ControlPanel/README.md

 ### Other Code Locations

 Obviously, these four locations are not the only places where you may insert your own code to make the framework fit your needs.
 However, if you wish to deviate from these areas then it is recommended that you fully read through the program and understand its flow so you can properly place code.
 As a rule of thumb, when working with the client thread, you should wait until after the user is authenticated to run code that does work for a specific user.

+## Overview of the Entire Program

+This is a detailed explanation of the way that the program works, so that if you need to heavil modify the code for your own needs, you can do so.
+The code explanation is split up in the order that the code is executed.

+### Preinitialization

+The preinitialization stage defines general-purpose functions like `log` and `log_to_file`, defines constants, opens and initializes the listening socket, and defines enum constants.
+It is fairly simple to read through and is everything up to the start of the `CommandReturnAction` class.
+There is not really any reason to edit code outside of the designated area unless you need to change the way that the socket is initialized or general functions.

+### Initialization and Listening

+The driver code for the entire program is located inside of a `if __name__ == "__main__"` block as well as a `try/except` statement which listens for `KeyboardInterrupt` to allow for graceful shutdowns and properly closed sockets.
+When a `KeyboardInterrupt` is detected the listener socket is shut down and the program prints its uptime.
+The `try/except` block calls `main()` which performs the actual initialization.

+### Client Thread